sprakhil/OCRQuest-2.0/README.md

     Open your web browser and go to `http://localhost:8501`.

 ## Deployment
+I have deployed this application on Hugging Face Spaces.
-To deploy the application on Streamlit, follow these steps:
+- To deploy on Hugging Face Spaces:

-1. **Create a Streamlit account**:
-    - Sign up at Streamlit.

-2. **Prepare your repository**:
-    - Ensure all dependencies are listed in `requirements.txt`.
-    - Include a `Procfile` with the following content:
+- 1.Create a repository on Hugging Face under the Spaces tab.
-        ```plaintext
-        web: streamlit run ocr_script.py
-        ```

-3. **Deploy to Streamlit**:
-    - Push your code to a GitHub repository.
-    - Go to your Streamlit dashboard and click on "New app".
-    - Connect your GitHub repository and select the branch and file (`ocr_script.py`) to deploy.
+- 2.Add app.py file and requirements.txt file that lists all dependencies
-    - Click "Deploy" and Streamlit will handle the rest.
+- 3.Push the repository to Hugging Face, and it will automatically deploy the application.

 4. **Access your deployed app**:
     - Once deployed, you will receive a URL to access your application.